zohaib87/woo-stream/README.md

 Keep in mind that code should meet the [WordPress Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/)

-1. Checkout [Contributing to projects](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) if you don't know how to get started.
-2. You must have latest version of [WordPress](https://wordpress.org/) and [Nodejs](https://nodejs.org/en/).
+1. You must have latest version of [WordPress](https://wordpress.org/) and [Nodejs](https://nodejs.org/en/).
+2. Create a fork of this repository.
+3. Clone the fork on your local machine.
+Your remote repo on Github is called `origin`.
+4. Add this repository as a remote called `upstream`.
+5. If you created your fork a while ago be sure to pull upstream changes into your local repository.
-3. Open command line, navigate to project folder and run `npm install` to install dependencies.
+6. Open command line, navigate to the local repository and run `npm install` to install dependencies.
+7. Create a new branch to work on.
+Keep in mind that code should meet the [WordPress Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/).
+8. Once changes/feature/fix is completed, push your branch to your fork on Github, the remote `origin`.
+9. From your fork open a pull request in the correct branch.
+Target this project's `main` branch.